 How small is each parking space in your lot?

 This is a very important question that you have to ask so you can determine the type of mounting to use for your LED lamps.
-If you don’t have that much space, you can go with other mounting options that light up several angles, or mounts the provide the widest angle for your LED parking lot light.
+If you don’t have that much space, you can go with other mounting options that light up several angles or mount the provide the widest angle for your LED parking lot light.

 There are also mounting options that provide moving or pivoting heads.
 The best outdoor light is a lamp that you can mount properly and give the most illumination.
 You should also check the mount type if you plan on installing LED lights on a pole.